winitzki/scall/tutorial/programming_dhall.md

 ```
 The last line would be equivalent to `assert : t1 === t2` if Dhall supported assertions on types.

-Because of Dhall's limitations on polymorphism, we cannot implement a single `LeibnizEqual` function that would work both for values and for types.
+Because of Dhall's limitations on polymorphism, we cannot implement a single function `LeibnizEqual` that would work both for values and for types.
 We need to use `LeibnizEqual` with `refl` when comparing values and `LeibnizEqualT` with `reflT` when comparing types.

+We cannot define an inequality type at type level, because Dhall cannot compare type symbols at run time.
+(It is not possible to write a function `compareT : Type → Type → Bool` such that `compareT Text Text === True` but `compareT Text Double === False`.)

 We also cannot define a Leibniz equality type for comparing arbitrary kinds.
 That would require Dhall code such as `λ(T : Sort) → λ(a : T) → ...`, but Dhall rejects this code because `Sort` does not have a type,